entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 214. Dorsal end of cleithrum, shape of: pointed (0), broad and rounded (1)
 > Friedman (2007), Character 107.

 215. Cleithrum, articulation of: cleithrum articulates externally with extracleithrum only (0), cleithrum articulates externally with extracleithrum and clavicle (1).
-Character 215 is linked with character
 > Cloutier (1991a), Cloutier (1991b), Character 39.

+> - Clement *et al.* (in review): "Character 215 is linked with character 216.“

 216. Extracleithrum: absent (0), present (1)
 > Cloutier (1991a), Cloutier (1991b), Character 40; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 88.

 217. Extracleithrum: without anteroventral canal (0), with anteroventral canal (1).
 Character 217 is linked with character 216.
 > Clement *et al.* (in review), Character 217.

+218.Extracleithrum and clavicle, dorsal extent of: extracleithrum extends more dorsally than clavicle (0), extracleithrum and clavicle extend dorsally approximately at the same level (1), clavicle extends more dorsally than the extracleithrum (2).  (ordered)
+> Clement *et al.* (in review), Character 218.

-218.Extracleithrum and clavicle, dorsal extent of: extracleithrum extends more dorsally than clavicle (0), extracleithrum and clavicle extend dorsally approximately at the same level (1), clavicle extends more dorsally than the extracleithrum (2).  (ordered)This character is not polarized based on out-group comparison because the out-groups do not have an extracleithrum.
-However, in basal actinistians both elements extend approximately at the same level (e.g., Miguashaia bureaui) or the clavicle extends slightly more dorsally than the extracleithrum (e.g., Miguashaia grossi).
+> - Clement *et al.* (in review): "This character is not polarized based on out-group comparison because the out-groups do not have an extracleithrum.
+However, in basal actinistians both elements extend approximately at the same level (e.g., *Miguashaia bureaui*) or the clavicle extends slightly more dorsally than the extracleithrum (e.g., *Miguashaia grossi*).
 The three character-states form a morphocline.
-Character 218 is linked with character 216.
+Character 218 is linked with character 216.“
-> Clement *et al.* (in review), Character 218.

-> - Clement *et al.* (in review): "

 219. Cleithrum and clavicle: not forming a prominent postbranchial lamina (0), forming a prominent postbranchial lamina (1)
 > Clement *et al.* (in review), Character 219.